Mobile Communications Systems

 - Access media controls: Hidden and exposed terminals, near and far terminals, as well as wireless MAC techniques including SDMA, FDMA, TDMA and CDMA.

-- Wireless telecommunications systems including GSM, GPRS, UMTS/IMT-2000 and LTE/LTE-Advanced.
+- Wireless telecommunications systems including GSM, GPRS, UMTS/IMT-2000, LTE/LTE-Advanced and 5G.

 - Wireless sensor networks.